scottkf/massuploadutility/readme.txt

 - If you receive an error on the form, you have to select all the files again
 - No notification is received on the index after successful input
+- If more than one upload field is in a section, this will fail

 TROUBLESHOOTING
 -------------------------------------------------------------------------------